 Perfectionism often comes with two other minions: low self esteem and procrastination.
-Both of which also lead to self loathing.
-Then there are the barriers to overcoming perfectionism.
-Those are the irrational thoughts like
+Both of these also lead to self loathing.
+Then there are the barriers to overcoming perfectionism, the irrational thoughts like:

 “But I can’t set my standards lower, that would mean I’m pathetic.”

-“She is so perfect (according to her facebook profile).
-Why am I such a failure in comparison?”
+“She is so perfect (according to her Facebook profile).
+Why am I such a loser?”

-And making our accomplishments and failures the measure of our self worth.
-But then also disregarding our accomplishments once we reach any because “they weren’t real” some how.
+Perfectionism tries to make our accomplishments and failures the measure of our self worth.
+But also leads us to disregard our accomplishments because “they weren’t real” some how.

 Are you beginning to see why perfectionism is linked to so many mental and physical health issues?

 Heard of a cost/benefit analysis?
-This is one of those strategies that are really easy to get lazy with and not even realize it but when done with a deep and uncomfortable honesty, can actually be pretty helpful.
+This is one of those strategies that are really easy to get lazy with and not even realize it.
+But if you do it with a deep and uncomfortable honesty, can actually be pretty helpful.

 Take substance use for example.
-It obviously causes great problems and pain in a persons life and can even kill them, what benefit could it possibly provide?
+It obviously causes great problems and pain in a persons life, what benefit could it possibly provide?
 Maybe a break from emotional torment.
 Perhaps the chance to forget about how painful life has been?

-Sometimes the benefit we get from harmful coping practices is the opportunity to avoid other emotions and avoiding those emotions keep the emotions and the perfectionism stuck.
+Sometimes the benefit we get from harmful coping practices is the opportunity to avoid other emotions.
+But avoidance keeps the emotions and the perfectionism stuck.